devMRibeiro/devMRibeiro/README.md

 # Hi, I'm Michael👋

 ## About me🧑🏽‍💼
-<p>I'm a Java Developer who started my career a little over a year ago.
+<p>I'm a Java Developer who started my career a over a year ago.
 I'm currently pursuing a degree in Systems Analysis and Development and working professionally with Java.
 Most of my time is dedicated to studying Spring Boot and exploring how to create my own libraries.
 I value writing clean, readable code and building applications with a well-structured architecture.</p>

 ## Professional Overview💻
 <p>Specializing in creating web solutions using Java, the JSF (Java Server Faces) framework for user interfaces, PostgreSQL for databases and Tailwind CSS for styling.</p>